 Yes, I just implied you should put effort into looking good for your spouse.
 While this may strike a nerve with some of us, we all thought along these lines before we got married, right?!
 We looked nice when we went on dates.
 We did our hair.
 We wanted the guy to think we were cute (and we might even admit we wanted to be “hot stuff”)!

 But fast forward a few years (or a few decades), and somehow we decide this is wrong thinking?
 Simply put, it is not.
-Merely read Song of Solomon to be convinced.
+Read Song of Solomon if you are not convinced.
 In that book, there is a clear celebration of physical attraction between a husband and a wife.
 It is a gift from God to us.

 In other words, it is not wrong that a husband is attracted to his wife – it is good and godly.